 Right now, your new website looks very bare and unattractive.
 But don’t worry, you can revamp its appearance using WordPress themes.
 Think of themes as “skins” for your website.
 They control the physical appearance of your site and the way different on-screen elements interact with each other.

-Currently, WordPress offers three default themes – Twenty Nineteen, Twenty Seventeen, and Twenty Sixteen.
-But, there are numerous free themes for beginners.
+Currently, WordPress offers three default themes: Twenty Twenty-Five, Twenty Twenty-Four, and Twenty Twenty-Three.
+But there are numerous free themes for beginners to learn how to start your own website.
 You can purchase more themes from their collection of 2,900 paid themes.

-To search for themes, access the “Theme Directory” in WordPress after logging into your administrator account.
-Or, you can click on the “Themes” tab on your WordPress dashboard.
+When figuring out how to start your own website using themes, access the “Theme Directory” in WordPress after logging into your administrator account.
+You can also click on the “Themes” tab on your WordPress dashboard.

-Use advanced filters to specify subjects, layouts, and features to sort themes options.
+As a beginner figuring out how to start your own website, you can use advanced filters to specify subjects, layouts, and features to sort theme options.

 Based on your filters, WordPress will suggest certain themes to you.
 You can preview each theme by accessing the theme’s “Info Page.”

-All of the themes that you install will show up when you click on the “Appearance” menu in the dashboard.
+All the themes you install will show up when you click on the “Appearance” menu in the dashboard.

 You can activate one theme at a time, which means this theme’s behavior and style will be applied to your website.
 To activate a theme, click on the “Activate” button that appears when you hover over a theme’s thumbnail.
 When a theme is activated, you will receive a notification about it.